emeks-studio/elune-pwa/README.md

 Install [nix](https://nixos.org/download.html#download-nix) and turn on [flakes](https://nixos.wiki/wiki/Flakes).

 ```
-nix develop
+nix develop --impure
 ```
 ^ Enters the development shell using nix.
+Obs: Impure flag is because for NixOS environments, we need to enable nix-ld `programs.nix-ld.enable = true;` in configuration.nix in order to fix rescript language server calls to dynamic linked libraries.

 ### `$ npm start`
 Runs the app in the development mode.\